juju/docs/src/en/config-maas.md

     juju generate-config

-This will generate a file, `environments.yaml`, which will live in your `~/.juju/` directory (and will create the directory if it doesn't already exist).
+This will generate a file, **environments.yaml**, which will live in your **~/.juju/** directory (and will create the directory if it doesn't already exist).

-!!__Note:__ If you have an existing configuration, you can use `juju init --show` to output the new config file, then copy and paste relevant areas in a text editor etc.
+**Note:** If you have an existing configuration, you can use `juju generate-config --show` to output the new config file, then copy and paste relevant areas in a text editor etc.

 #  Get your API key

 You'll need an API key from MAAS so that the Juju client can access it.
 Each user account in MAAS can have as many API keys as desired.
 One hard and fast